wladmis/xext-rexsec/README.rst

 is even more strict mode (policy) where confined clients only can do anything with resources they own.

 All clients are divided into trusted and confined clients.
 See `TRUSTED CLIENTS`_.

-ALTSec's lifetime modes are divided into several stages.
+Altsec's lifetime modes are divided into several stages.
 When X starts, altsec runs in the *insecure mode*, all clients started in this mode are marked as *trusted*.
 This mode lasts until some Window Manager started.
 After that altsec switches to the *secure mode*, and all clients started